Updated Nov 2024 | Free Sample Available

 Ohsawa Japan

-Ohsawa is a very vegan-friendly shop in Tokyo.
+Ohsawa is a vegan-friendly shop in Ikejiri-Ohashi, which is just one stop from Shibuya.
 Ice cream, cookies and sauces are just a few of the things you can find here.
-They have two shops, one near Shinjuku and another one stop away from Shibuya.
 Last time I was there, they also carried the vegan cheese from Choice Cafe in Kyoto.

 Natural House